UniFy-Endpoint/Deploy-Microsoft-365-Apps/README.md

 ## Important Notice

-It is strongly recommended to **validate and test** both the script and the configuration in a **controlled test environment** before deploying in production.
+It is recommended to **validate and test** both the script and the configuration in a **controlled test environment** before deploying in production.

 ---